saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - To expose access to a property but not expose its setter.
 Define the visibility of the setter separately as private.
 - A getter or a setter’s visibility cannot be more permissive than the property onwhich it is defined.
 This implies that you can `restrict` access to a property via a getter or a setter,but they are not intended for making properties more visible.
 - We use the terms “writable” and “read-only”rather than “mutable” and “immutable” for properties as for read-only computed properties the value may change on each access, for eg a randomly computed property.

+### Class declaration options
+- class name (shortest form).
+- **Init block** in class declaration run when instance is created.
+Class can have multiple init blocks.
+- Properties in a class can be accessed directly instead of getter and setter (unlike java).
+- All **init blocks** run before **secondary constructor**.
+- **Getters and setters** are **automatically defined** for properties in kotlin.
+- You can override default getter and setter in kotlin.
+- Classes in kotlin are final(closed) by default.you need to "open" it to inherit from it.
+Same holds true for properties.
+- A factory can have private primary constructor(See below).
+It restricts the user from invoking primary constructor.
+- class myClass private constructor (Val prop1: String).

+- Static class declared using object don't have constructors.

 ```kotlin